hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

 The flow uses essentially the same initial three steps as the :ref:`one-step-deposit-workflow` above.
 We list them in full for completeness.
+..
+REVIEW: I think that three should be changed to four since the statement "This is where the main difference..." sentence comes after point 4

 1. Customer uses Exchange UI to retrieve ``treasuryParty`` and deposit account-id “abc123” to use for the deposit.